-Holdings Credit Facility-On December 18, 2014, we entered into the Second Amended and Restated Loan and Security Agreement among us, as the Collateral Manager, NMF Holdings, as the Borrower, Wells Fargo Securities, LLC, as the Administrative Agent and Wells Fargo Bank, National Association, as the Lender and Collateral Custodian (as amended from time to time, the "Holdings Credit Facility").
-As of the most recent amendment on September 6, 2019, the maturity date of the Holdings Credit Facility is October 24, 2022, and the maximum facility amount is the lesser of \$800.0 million and the actual commitments of the lenders to make advances as of such date.
+Holdings Credit Facility-On October 24, 2017, we entered into the Third Amended and Restated Loan and Security Agreement among us, as the Collateral Manager, NMF Holdings, as the Borrower, Wells Fargo Securities, LLC, as the Administrative Agent and Wells Fargo Bank, National Association, as the Lender and Collateral Custodian (as amended from time to time, the "Holdings Credit Facility").
+As of the most recent amendment on September 30, 2020, the maturity date of the Holdings Credit Facility is September 30, 2023, and the maximum facility amount is the lesser of \$800.0 million and the actual commitments of the lenders to make advances as of such date.

-As of December 31, 2019, the maximum amount of revolving borrowings available under the Holdings Credit Facility is \$800.0 million.
-Under the Holdings Credit Facility, NMF Holdings is permitted to borrow up to 25.0%, 45.0% or 70.0% of the purchase price of pledged assets, subject to approval by Wells Fargo Bank, National Association.
+As of December 31, 2020, the maximum amount of revolving borrowings available under the Holdings Credit Facility is \$745.0 million.
+Under the Holdings Credit Facility, NMF Holdings is permitted to borrow up to 25.0%, 45.0%, 67.5% or 70.0% of the purchase price of pledged assets, subject to approval by Wells Fargo Bank, National Association.
 The Holdings Credit Facility is non-recourse to us and is collateralized by all of the investments of NMF Holdings on an investment by investment basis.
 All fees associated with the origination or upsizing of the Holdings Credit Facility are capitalized on our Consolidated Statement of Assets and Liabilities and charged against income as other financing expenses over the life of the Holdings Credit Facility.
 The Holdings Credit Facility contains certain customary affirmative and negative covenants and events of default.
 In addition, the Holdings Credit Facility requires us to maintain a minimum asset coverage ratio of 150.0%.
 The covenants are generally not tied to mark to market fluctuations in the prices of NMF Holdings investments, but rather to the performance of the underlying portfolio companies.

-The Holdings Credit Facility bears interest at a rate of LIBOR plus 1.75% per annum for Broadly Syndicated Loans (as defined in the Loan and Security Agreement) and LIBOR plus 2.25% per annum for all other investments.
-The Holdings Credit Facility also charges a non-usage fee, based on the unused facility amount multiplied by the Non-Usage Fee Rate (as defined in the Loan and Security Agreement).
+As of the most recent amendment on September 30, 2020, the Holdings Credit Facility bears interest at a rate of LIBOR plus 2.00% per annum for Broadly Syndicated Loans (as defined in the Third Amended and Restated Loan and Security Agreement) and LIBOR plus 2.50% per annum for all other investments.
+Previously the Holdings Credit Facility bore interest at a rate of LIBOR plus 1.75% per annum for Broadly Syndicated Loans (as defined in the Second Amended and Restated Loan and Security Agreement) and LIBOR plus 2.25% per annum for all other investments.
+The Holdings Credit Facility also charges a non-usage fee, based on the unused facility amount multiplied by the Non-Usage Fee Rate (as defined in the Third Amended and Restated Loan and Security Agreement).

-The following table summarizes the interest expense, non-usage fees and amortization of financing costs incurred on the Holdings Credit Facility for the years ended December 31, 2019 and December 31, 2018.
+The following table summarizes the interest expense, non-usage fees and amortization of financing costs incurred on the Holdings Credit Facility for the years ended December 31, 2020 and December 31, 2019.

-Year Ended December 31,
+(in millions) Year Ended December 31,

-(in millions) 2019 2018
+20 020 2019

-Interest expense \$ 25.4 \$ 16.1
+Interest expense \$ 14.2 \$ 25.4

-Non-usage fee \$ 0.6 \$ 0.6
+Non-usage fee \$ 1.3 \$ 0.6

-Amortization of financing costs \$ 2.8 \$ 2.5
+Amortization of financing costs \$ 1.5 \$ 2.8

-Weighted average interest rate 4.3 % 4.2 %
+Weighted average interest rate 2.7 % 4.3 %

-Effective interest rate 4.8 % 5.0 %
+Effective interest rate 3.2 % 4.8 %

-Average debt outstanding \$ 598.1 \$ 384.4
+Average debt outstanding \$ 526.6 \$ 598.1

-As of December 31, 2019 and December 31, 2018, the outstanding balance on the Holdings Credit Facility was \$661.6 million and \$512.6 million, respectively, and NMF Holdings was in compliance with the applicable covenants in the Holdings Credit Facility on such dates.
+As of December 31, 2020 and December 31, 2019, the outstanding balance on the Holdings Credit Facility was \$450.2 million and \$661.6 million, respectively, and NMF Holdings was in compliance with the applicable covenants in the Holdings Credit Facility on such dates.